-One Egg Only acrylic print by Maria Hunt.
-Bring your artwork to life with the stylish lines and added depth of an acrylic print.
-Your image gets printed directly onto the back of a 1/4" thick sheet of clear acrylic.
-The high gloss of the acrylic sheet complements the rich colors of any image to produce stunning results.
-Two different mounting options are available, see below.
+One Egg Only wood print by Maria Hunt.
+Bring your artwork to life with the texture and added depth of a wood print.
+Your image gets printed directly onto a sheet of 3/4" thick maple wood.
+There are D-clips on the back of the print for mounting it to your wall using mounting hooks and nails (included).

 In a drawing course, the instructor gave the homework assignment of drawing a white egg on a white background.
 At critique time we all pinned our... more